mediaopt/paypal-commercetools-connector/docs/PayPal.md

 ## Disclaimer

 This is not the official PayPal documentation.
 Please see [here](https://developer.paypal.com/docs/online/)
-for a complete and approved documentation of the Braintree.
+for a complete and approved documentation of PayPal.

 ## How to use